aartibhagat/github-slideshow/_posts/0000-01-02-aartibhagat.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
+"if you can dream it, you can do it" - Walt Disney
-"today is your opportunity to build the tomorrow you want" - ken poirot Use the left arrow to go back!
+Use the left arrow to go back!